Clara Harris: Lincoln assassination

 On April 14, 1865, Rathbone and Harris accepted an invitation to see a play at Ford's Theatre from President Abraham Lincoln and his wife, First Lady Mary Todd Lincoln.
 The couple, who had been friends with the President and his wife for some time, were invited after Ulysses S. Grant and his wife Julia, Thomas Eckert and several other people had declined Mrs. Lincoln's invitation to the play.

 While they watched the play Our American Cousin in the Presidential Box at Ford's Theatre that evening, John Wilkes Booth shot President Lincoln in the back of the head, and stabbed Rathbone as Rathbone came at him.
 Rathbone lost a considerable amount of blood which stained Harris' white dress, face and hands when she attempted to aid him.

 Despite his wounds, Rathbone escorted Mary Lincoln to the Petersen House, where doctors had taken the unconscious Lincoln; Rathbone soon after passed out from loss of blood.
 Harris arrived at the house soon after and held Rathbone's head in her lap while he drifted in and out of consciousness.
 Surgeons now realized that Booth had severed an artery just above Rathbone's elbow, cutting him nearly to the bone.
 He was taken home while Harris stayed with Mary Lincoln.
 Harris later wrote:

-Poor Mrs. Lincoln, all through that dreadful night would look at me with horror & scream, "Oh! my husband's blood, my dear husband's blood ...
-It was Henry's blood, not the president's, but explanations were pointless.
+Poor Mrs. Lincoln, all through that dreadful night would look at me with horror & scream, "Oh! my husband's blood, my dear husband's blood It was Henry's blood, not the president's.

 Lincoln died the following morning.
 Although Rathbone recovered, he blamed himself for Lincoln's death, and spent the remainder of his life battling delusions and physical symptoms including constant headaches.

 Harris kept the bloodied white dress she had been wearing on the night of the assassination.
 Unable to bring herself to wash or destroy it, she eventually stored it in a closet in the family's summer home near Albany.
 After what she believed to be a visit from Lincoln's ghost, she had the closet bricked up.
 In 1910 her son reopened the closet and had the dress destroyed, claiming it was a curse on the family.